Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ## Conclusion

 Thanks for reading folks!
-I really enjoyed this box as it required manual enumeration rather than using automated tools for priviledge escalation.
+I really enjoyed this box as it required manual enumeration rather than using automated tools for privilege escalation.
 I will keep posting writeups through this platform in upcoming days.

 ~ickl0cc